As an Amazon Associate, I earn from qualifying purchases.

 Adjusting Sleeves at Home

-If you know how to sew even just a little bit, sweater sleeves can be altered at home.
-A couple of modest alterations — hemming sleeves or adding cuffs — can make all the difference.
+You can alter sweater sleeves at home if you have sewing skills, however small they may be.
+A couple of modest alterations hemming sleeves or adding cuffs can make all the difference.

 Professional Alterations